andrew/ultimate-awesome/README.md

 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Inference-Time Computation & Mixture of Experts (MoE).
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
-- [Awesome-Resource-Efficient-LLM-Papers](https://github.com/tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers) - A curated list of high-quality papers on resource-efficient LLMs 🌱.
 - [awesome-openlayers](https://github.com/webgeodatavore/awesome-openlayers) - List of all related content on OpenLayers library.
 - [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.
 - [awesome-visual-relationship-detection](https://github.com/alisure-ml/awesome-visual-relationship-detection) - A curated list of visual relationship detection and related area resources .
 - [Awesome-recsys](https://github.com/creyesp/Awesome-recsys) - Curated list of recommnedation system topics.
+- [awesome-trmnl](https://github.com/eindpunt/awesome-trmnl) - 📟 Curated list of awesome TRMNL open-source projects, guides, blogs and other resources.
 - [awesome-culture](https://github.com/expede/awesome-culture) - A curated list of awesome thought on tech culture.
 Inspired by the various awesome-* projects.
 - [awesome-gradient](https://github.com/Gradients/awesome-gradient) - 😎 A curated list of awesome Gradient frameworks, libraries and software and resources.
 - [awesome-japan-opendata](https://github.com/japan-opendata/awesome-japan-opendata) - Awesome Japan Open Data - 日本のオープンデータ情報一覧・まとめ.